Fat Biking Tips to Make Your Yukon Experience More Fun

 - If you are unsure about where you can fatbike, post your question in the Yukon Fat Bike facebook group or email email@example.com

-- Respect the other fat bikers on the trail.
-Respect other trail users.
+- Respect the other users on the trail.
+Respect other fat bikers.
 Respect the land manager.
-Respect the time, energy, and money invested on behalf of the groomer.
+Respect the efforts of volunteer groomers.

 - And, most importantly, be an ambassador for the sport – stay polite, educate other bikers, discourage bad behaviour, follow the rules, and we’ll all have a good time this winter.